akira-cn/rpio2/README.md

 ##### createReadStream(pin[, options])

 Experimental.
-See the following code:
+See the following example:

 **log input value to stdout**